|

 Next, we turn our attention to the two physically relevant cases:

-particles with mass and particles with zero mass.
+and particles with zero

 In this context, the little group is represented by the